Julian Nagelsmann: Early life

 Nagelsmann was born on 23 July 1987 in Landsberg am Lech, Bavaria.
-He played for FC Augsburg and 1860 Munich at youth level, and was the captain of Munich's U19 team.
+He played for FC Augsburg and 1860 Munich at youth level, and was the captain of TSV 1860 Munich's U19 team.
 In the 2006–07 season, he was part of the second team but made no appearances due to injuries.
-Nagelsmann returned to Augsburg for the 2007–08 season coached by Thomas Tuchel, but injured his knee and meniscus for the second time, damaging the cartilage.
-As a result, he decided to end his footballing career at the age of 20.
+Nagelsmann returned to Augsburg for the 2007–08 season coached by Thomas Tuchel, playing with the second team, but injured his knee and meniscus for the second time, damaging the cartilage.
+As a result, he decided to end his footballing career at the age of 20, having never played a senior professional match.
 He had already assisted his head coach Thomas Tuchel as a scout in the first half of 2008.
 He studied business administration in university for four semesters until he transferred to sports science.
 He then concentrated on coaching, returning to his former club 1860 Munich as an assistant to Alexander Schmidt for Munich's U17 team from 2008 to 2010.

+During the 2010-11 season, he returned to his childhood club, FC Issing, helping them earn promotion to the Kreisklasse, travelling to matches on the weekend, while still coaching during the week at Hoffenheim.

 Coaching career

 Early career

 Nagelsmann joined TSG Hoffenheim's youth academy in 2010 and coached different youth teams in the following years.
 He was an assistant coach during Hoffenheim's 2012–13 season, and up until 11 February 2016, was coaching the club's U19 team.
 He coached Hoffenheim's U19 "junior team" to win the 2013–14 Under 19 Bundesliga title.
-During his time as assistant coach, goalkeeper Tim Wiese nicknamed Nagelsmann "Mini-Mourinho".

 TSG Hoffenheim

-Nagelsmann was appointed head coach of TSG Hoffenheim on 27 October 2015.
-He was due to begin his tenure at the beginning of the 2016–17 season.
-He was given a three-year contract.
-At the time of his appointment, Nagelsmann was 28, and the youngest coach in Bundesliga history.
-He was to be the successor for Huub Stevens, who had replaced Markus Gisdol the previous year.
-On 10 February 2016, Stevens resigned as head coach due to health problems, and Nagelsmann's tenure as head coach was brought forward by the Hoffenheim board a day later.

-2015–18: Avoiding relegation and Champions League qualification

-When Nagelsmann took over the club in February 2016, Hoffenheim were 17th in the table, 7 points from the safety of 15th spot and facing relegation.
-Under Nagelsmann they avoided relegation by winning 7 of their remaining 14 matches and finished a point above the relegation playoff spot.

-Hoffenheim's good run of play continued in the 2016–17 Bundesliga season, where they finished 4th in the table and qualified for the UEFA Champions League qualifying phase for the first time in their history.

-On 9 June 2017, Hoffenheim extended the contract of Nagelsmann until 2021.
-In the Champions League play-off round, Hoffenheim lost to Liverpool 6–3 on aggregate, then finished last in their Europa League group with only one win against İstanbul Başakşehir.
-After finishing third in Bundesliga, the club which had their best place in the league in their history managed to secure a direct qualification for the next Champions League season.